h0ngcha0/liuhongchao.github.io/_posts/2018-12-17-living-and-working-in-sweden-part1.md

 Also, taxation is not calculated at the family level but at the individual level, which financially discourges single income families.
 Good to keep that in mind.

-One of the things that I really appreciate Sweden is that it is a very structured country, you don't have to maintain the right connections ([guanxi](https://en.wikipedia.org/wiki/Guanxi)) everywhere to get the basic stuff done.
-Most of the things can be solved by just following the clearly defined rules.
-In my mind, maintaining excessive connections is a form of social cost and the society would be better off without it.
-Things like the punctual and pervasive public transportation is just another manifestation of a well functioning society.
+One thing that I really appreciate Sweden is that it is a well functioninng and structured country, you don't have to maintain extensive connections (or [guanxi](https://en.wikipedia.org/wiki/Guanxi) in Chinese) to get the basic stuff done.
+Most of the things can be solved by following the rules which are usually well defined.
+In my mind, needing to maintain unneccessary connections is a form of social cost and the society would be better off without it.
+If you think you'd rather spend your time on stuff that matters to you, you'd appreciate that as much as I do.
+Things like the punctual and pervasive public transportation is another manifestation of that.